prettygenius/todoparttwo/README.md

-# To Do App Part 2 app using state, useEffect, and local storage
+# To Do App Part 2 using state, useEffect, and local storage